Ariffansyah/UnivTalk/README.md

     created_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
 );

--- 4. Forums table
-CREATE TABLE forums (
+CREATE TABLE IF NOT EXISTS forums (
     id SERIAL PRIMARY KEY,
     fid UUID NOT NULL UNIQUE,
     title VARCHAR(100) NOT NULL UNIQUE,